Camefix/some-tests/README.md

 - the battle button that launch a sample battle.

 Battle mode:
 For now, a map appear with a cursor on it.
-You can't do anything yet.
+You can move it with the arrows in the grid.
-The camera is linked to the position of the cursor.
-To try it, modify the cursor position in Data/Maps/sample.py, in init_cursor, and re-launch the game.
-Try a valid position (on the grid), else the camera won't follow it.
+The camera follows the cursor with delay.
+The cursor should end up in the middle of the screen, except if it is on the edge of the map.